 Obviously, the decision of whether to turn down an Article 15 and in-turn demand a court-martial is serious and consulting with an experienced military attorney is essential.
 Devil Dog Defender handles many of these cases, takes the time to listen to your concerns, and provides you with a seasoned, realistic evaluation of your case moving forward.
 Knowing the short and long-term legal consequences of your choice is just the beginning of your task, and Aden Wilkie can help guide you every step of the way and onto the best decision given your particular situation.

-Should I Hire a Civilian Attorney for an Article 15 Counseling?
+How Can a Civilian Attorney Help With Article 15 Counseling?

 If you choose to hire a civilian attorney for an Article 15 counsel, your attorney will: